The Elective Grade System (P/CR/NC) option

 - You may add or remove a P/CR/NC option through Self-Service in your goSFU account.
 Please review the How to Guide for more information

-- You will be able to add this option prior to the WD deadline.
+- You will be able to add this option prior to the WD deadline, on October 4, 2021.

-- The deadline to add or remove the Elective Grade System (P/CR/NC) option is the same as the withdrawal (WD) deadline.
+- The deadline to add or remove the Elective Grade System (P/CR/NC) option is the same as the withdrawal (WD) deadline, which is November 2, 2021 for the Fall 2021 term.

 You will not see your final grade before making a decision to opt into the P/CR/NC option.